What is the Future Simple tense?

 Enjoy personalized learning!

-To form a question with Future Simple rules you place will on the beginning, add a subject and verb infinitive.
+To form a question with Future Simple rules, you place will at the beginning, add a subject and a verb infinitive.

 Yes/No questions